 Ruby Falls Geology

 Lookout Mountain is widely known for its many unusual geological features.
-The most unique of which being Ruby Falls, a 145-foot underground waterfall located more than 1,120 feet beneath the mountain’s surface.
+The most unique of which being Ruby Falls, an underground waterfall located more than 1,120 feet beneath the mountain’s surface.
 The fascinating story of the formation of Lookout Mountain, the Ruby Falls cave and Ruby Falls itself is told by the rocks that formed each of these wonders.

 Formation of Lookout Mountain